 Demand for Quantity Surveyors is at its highest level since the recession.
-Not just high, but national crisis high.
+Not just high, but a national crisis high.
 There are more potential building projects in the pipelines than there are Quantity Surveyors to handle the costs for them.
-While this is bad news for employers trying to find the skills they need, it’s wonderful news for those looking to begin a lucrative career in Quantity Surveying.
+While this is bad news for employers trying to find the skills they need, it’s wonderful news for those looking to begin a lucrative career.

 The Benefits of Online Learning

 Online learning divides opinion.
-Some find it a practical and enjoyable way to boost their career while some find it lonely and unsupportive, ultimately it all comes down to the individual.
-For a teenager fresh from A-Levels and hoping to throw themselves fully into the social funfair that is university life then of course a full-time university degree is the right choice for them.
-But for those who prioritise work over study, are further along in their careers or have responsibilities such as children to manage, online learning offers a perfect solution.
-Here are just some of the benefits of gaining your Advanced Diploma online:
+Some find it a practical and enjoyable way to boost their career while some find it lonely and unsupportive.
+Ultimately, it all comes down to the individual.
+For teenagers fresh from A-Levels and itching for the social funfair that is university then that is the right choice.
+But for those who prioritise work overstudy, are further along in their careers or have responsibilities such as children to manage, online learning offers a solution.
+Here are just some of the benefits of studying a Quantity Surveyor course online:

-A large majority of people considering moving into Quantity Surveying are already working in industry.
+A large majority of people considering enrolling onto Quantity Surveyor courses are already working in industry.
 The idea of taking three years away from work is not an attractive or financially practical one.
 Studying online allows these people to keep their career on an upward trajectory without making sacrifices.

 Student halls certainly aren’t for everyone, especially those who work full-time so need a good night’s sleep.
 Studying online allows students to work in the peace and quiet of their own home and omits the high costs of living in a city central location.